Explore the World with VPN Proxy Master Now!Get VPN Proxy Master

 One of the first online publications that won a Pulitzer is now actually also the first big publication with an onion address!

-Propublica isn’t like others, it does things completely different, the deep wallet of the Sandler foundation and other organisations that are similar are it’s source of funding.
-If you are wanting to browse propublica’s work then doing so through it’s onion site does in fact work very well!
+ProPublica isn’t like others, it does things completely differently.
+The deep wallet of the Sandler Foundation and other organizations that are similar is its source of funding.
+If you are wanting to browse ProPublica's work then do so through its onion site.
+It does in fact work very well!
 The fact that such a site exists is a huge win for free speech and privacy!

-You might be wondering why one of the most popular and largest organisations in the world has an onion address, especially when it is well known for its invasive stance on privacy.
+You might be wondering why one of the most popular and largest organizations in the world has an onion address, especially when it is well known for its invasive stance on privacy.

-Not only is wasabi wallet a bitcoin wallet, it also hides all of your data deep in the Tor network.
+Not only is Wasabi Wallet a bitcoin wallet, but it also hides all of your data deep in the Tor network.
 It will however allow you to join your transactions with others in order to increase your anonymity.
-Obviously this makes it practically impossible to find out who are you paying!
+Obviously, this makes it practically impossible to find out who are you paying!

-This process does cost a fee, however unlike other ‘tumbler’ or mixing services there is zero risk that wasabi or its users could scam you out of your coins, it’s just not possible!
+This process does cost a fee.
+However, unlike other ‘tumblers’ or mixing services, there is zero risk that Wasabi or its users could scam you out of your coins.
+It’s just not possible!

-Not only does it run onion services for its website, it also does it for all of its email and chat services too.
-It publishes a newsletter in multiple languages catering for everyone.
+Not only does it run onion services for its website, but it also does it for all of its email and chat services too.
+It publishes a newsletter in multiple languages catering to everyone.

-Previously knows as archive.is, archive.today is a platform that wants to preserve the webs scientific and cultural heritage.
+Previously known as archive.is, archive.today is a platform that wants to preserve the web's scientific and cultural heritage.

-It was founded in 2012 and what it does is it stores snapshots of any website, by doing this it makes it possible to take a trip back in time and see what websites actually looked like and what kind of information they contained.
+It was founded in 2012 and what it does is store snapshots of any website.
+By doing this it makes it possible to take a trip back in time and see what websites actually looked like and what kind of information they contained.

-It is definitely considered to be an important tool for tracking changes across corporate and government website, preserve cultural heritage as well as keeping knowledge outside of autocrats reach!
+It is definitely considered to be an important tool for tracking changes across corporate and government websites, preserving cultural heritage as well as keeping knowledge outside of autocrats' reach!

-Did you know that Tor actually has an unlikely history as it was originally developed by the US navy.
-It was developed to help informants who were posted in foreign countries to relay certain information back safely.
-In order to help people all around the world have secure access to their resources the CIA launched the onion site.
+Did you know that Tor actually has an unlikely history as it was originally developed by the US navy?
+It was developed to help informants who were posted in foreign countries relay certain information back safely.
+In order to help people all around the world have secure access to their resources, the CIA launched the onion site.

-Labelled as an exciting identity service, Keybase aims to make it easy for you to link the presence of your online activities together in a cryptographic way.
-Not only can you upload your PGP key or have the site actually create one for you but you can also use it to cryptographically link your github account, twitter profile or bitcoin address together.
+Labeled as an exciting identity service, Keybase aims to make it easy for you to link the presence of your online activities together in a cryptographic way.
+Not only can you upload your PGP key or have the site actually create one for you but you can also use it to cryptographically link your GitHub account, Twitter profile, or bitcoin address together.

 It most definitely raises the bar for attackers who may want to or try to impersonate you!

-Have you ever wondered how do you discover content that search engines simply can not reach?
-Remember back in the good old days of the internet, the dark web maintains various indexes of sites, for example the hidden wiki!
+Have you ever wondered how you discover content that search engines simply can not reach?
+Remember back in the good old days of the internet, the dark web maintains various indexes of sites.
+For example The Hidden Wiki!